osherachamim/ai-infrastructure-agents/commands/rules.md

 # Project Rules

 ## ⚠️ Production Safety Rules
-- This is a PRODUCTION environment — Azure AD and GitHub `cato-networks-IT` org are live
+- This is a PRODUCTION environment — Azure AD and GitHub org are live
 - Always run `--dry-run` first before any real execution
 - Always run `az account show` to verify the correct Azure tenant before any `az` command
-- Always run `gh auth status` to verify `cato-networks-IT` org before any `gh` command
+- Always run `gh auth status` to verify org before any `gh` command
 - Never bulk-delete resources — delete one at a time and verify
 - Test new scripts on 1 resource first before running on all
 - Never rename GitHub repos without confirming it won't break developer workflows